Your Top 10 customers will ask for a lot of stuff that seems custom

 If I hadn’t done this in both of my startups … I would have failed.
 Twice.

 As CEO, you’ll often have to drive this decision, though.
 It won’t always be clear to everyone, the tradeoffs.
-Usually the team will not have consensus here.
+Usually, the team will not have consensus here.
 The sales team may want 10-12 of these features a year.
 You can probably only afford to do 1-2 that radically alter the timing of the roadmap.
 And even a great product team may have trouble intuiting when to make these bets, and when not to.
 And customer success sometimes is caught in a whirlwind of customer complaints and feedback.
-You, as CEO, have to visit these customers to know.
+You, as CEO, have to visit / Zoom with these customers to know.
 To hear why they need the important feature.
-Don’t build it if you haven’t met the customer in person.
-Get on a jet.
+Don’t build it if you haven’t met the customer yourself.
+Get on a Zoom or when we can, a jet.

 And finally — you have to get paid.
 This rule does not apply if you are not paid.
 It does not even apply to paid pilots.
 It has to be a 1+ year contract.